Harshavardhan04/finNews-impact-on-retail-sentiment/README.md

   - Fetches and merges trading data from Yahoo Finance.
   - Trains sector-specific models based on a ticker-to-sector mapping.

-  Together, these methods provide a comprehensive framework for assessing and predicting market behaviors based on sentiment-derived insights.
+  Together, these methods provide a comprehensive framework for assessing and predicting retail investor sentiment based on financial-news-sentiment-derived insights.

 ---